Tui Ātua Tupua Tamasese Efi

-Tui Ātua Tupua Tamasese Tupuola Tufuga Efi (born Olaf "Efi" Tamasese; 1 March 1938) is a Samoan paramount chief, politician and statesman.
-He heads one of Samoa's two royal families, the Sā Tupua (descendants of Queen Salamasina), through the family's maximal lineage title, Tupua Tamasese.
-He also holds the ancient pāpā title of Tui Ātua (sovereign of Atua).
+Tui Ātua Tupua Tamasese Tupuola Tufuga Efi (born Olaf "Efi" Tamasese; 1 March 1938) is a Samoan paramount chief, politician and statesman who served as prime minister of Samoa from 1976 to 1982 and again later in 1982, and as O le Ao o le Malo (head of state) of Samoa from 2007 to 2017.
+He is currently a member of the Council of Deputies, having previously sat on the council from 2004 to 2007.

-Tui Ātua served as the third prime minister of Samoa from 1976 to 1982 and again later in 1982.
-He also served as O le Ao o le Malo (head of state of Samoa) from 2007 to 2017.
-He has also sat on the Council of Deputies since 2025, having previously been a member from 2004 to his election as head of state in 2007.
+As a paramount chief, he heads one of Samoa's two royal families, the Sā Tupua (descendants of Queen Salamasina), through the family's maximal lineage title, Tupua Tamasese; he also holds the ancient pāpā title of Tui Ātua (sovereign of Atua).

 Early life and education

 Tupua was born on 1 March 1938 at Motoʻotua in Samoa.
 He is the son of Samoa's first co-head of state (O le Ao o le Malo), Tupua Tamasese Meaʻole (1905–1963), and Irene Gustava Noue Nelson, of Samoan, Swedish and British descent.
 He is also the nephew of Samoa's celebrated independence movement leader, Tupua Tamasese Lealofi III and the cousin of the nation's second prime minister, Tupua Tamasese Lealofi IV.

 Tupua attended primary school at the Marist Brothers School at Mulivai in the Samoan capital of Apia.
 He continued his education at St. Patrick's College in Silverstream, Wellington, New Zealand.
 He was also educated at Victoria University of Wellington, in New Zealand's capital city.